 How is a request for funds made?

 Important: The standard requirements of FHLB Des Moines credit and collateral policies apply to all advances.
-In addition, an approved Request for Funds is not a reservation of funds.
-Applications are funded on a “first-come, first-served” basis subject to the availability of funds.
-A Request for Funds does not provide a rate-lock or reservation of an advance rate.
+Please note that the loans identified to obtain the advance are not collateral for the advance.
+Collateral has been pledged separately and the advance will offset that collateral.
+In addition, an approved Request for Funds does not provide a rate-lock or reservation of an advance rate.
 Rates are determined at the time of the advance.